-18.1 When on jury duty or while appearing as a legally required witness, an employee will receive full pay from the City, but the City shall deduct an amount equal to the jury fees actually received by the employee excluding mileage and meal allowances.
-It shall be the responsibility of the employee to provide documentation as to the amount which is mileage and/or meal allowances.
+When on jury duty or while appearing as a legally required witness, an employee will receive full pay from the Employer, but the Employer shall deduct an amount equal to the jury fees actually received by the employee excluding mileage and meal allowances.
+It shall be the responsibility of the employee to provide documentation as to the amount of mileage and/or meal allowances.